 GeneCards Summary for EGF Gene

 EGF (Epidermal Growth Factor) is a Protein Coding gene.
 Diseases associated with EGF include Hypomagnesemia 4, Renal and Familial Primary Hypomagnesemia With Normocalciuria And Normocalcemia.
-Among its related pathways are Glioma and p70S6K Signaling.
-GO annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
-An important paralog of this gene is LRP1B.
+Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and RET signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
+An important paralog of this gene is LRP2.